๐Ÿ“šArt and Literature

 The Rebel and the Byronic Hero

-Romanticism celebrated the individual who defied convention—the passionate outsider who followed personal truth regardless of social cost.
+Romanticism celebrated the individual who defied convention: the passionate outsider who followed personal truth regardless of social cost.
 These poets embodied rebellion in both their work and their lives.

 Lord Byron

-• Created the "Byronic hero"—a brooding, morally ambiguous protagonist who combines charisma, intelligence, and self-destructive passion; this archetype influenced characters from Heathcliff to Batman
+• Created the "Byronic hero": a brooding, morally ambiguous protagonist who combines charisma, intelligence, and self-destructive passion.
+This archetype shows up in characters from Heathcliff in Wuthering Heights to countless modern antiheroes.

 Percy Bysshe Shelley

-• Radical idealism—his atheism, vegetarianism, and advocacy for free love made him a genuine social radical, not just a literary rebel
+• Radical idealism: his atheism, vegetarianism, and advocacy for free love made him a genuine social radical, not just a literary rebel

 Beauty, Mortality, and the Aesthetic Experience